jhelvy/solar-learning-2021/data/README.md

 Since the raw data were not available, we used the [Engauge Digitizer](https://markummitchell.github.io/engauge-digitizer/) tool to digitize the data in Figure 1 from the paper.
 The paper, figure, and digitized data are available in the `production` folder.

 Global installed capacity data are in the `irena/irenaCumCapacityMw.csv` file and were copied from two PDFs from IRENA: `irena/IRENA_RE_Statistics_2016.pdf` and `irena/IRENA_RE_Capacity_Statistics_2021.pdf`, available for download [here](https://www.irena.org/Statistics/Download-Data).
 Direct links: [2016](https://www.irena.org/publications/2016/Jul/Renewable-Energy-Statistics-2016), [2021](https://www.irena.org/publications/2021/March/Renewable-Capacity-Statistics-2021)

+Global cost data are from SPV consulting in `spv/Table 4.2.xlsx`.

 ### Silicon data